eth-cscs/firecrest-training-2023/use-case-airflow-operator/README.md

 airflow standalone
 ```

-When Airflow starts, it will print the following lines by the end of the initialization message where you can find the username and password to login in the dashboard at http://127.0.0.1:8080:
+When Airflow standalone starts, it creates an admin user and generates credentials to login in the dashboard at http://127.0.0.1:8080.
+You can find them (username and password) by the end of the initialization message.
+It looks like this:
 ```
 standalone | Airflow is ready
-standalone | Login with username: admin  password: HUDEIDRBRVGvhgjde standalone | Airflow Standalone is for development purposes only.
+standalone | Login with username: admin  password: <password>
+standalone | Airflow Standalone is for development purposes only.
 Do not use this in production!
 ```